gvelez17/cavers/README.md

 ### Applications

-The Discord "Pinit" app uses both TODO and Tag composites with a single DID representing the Discord server
+The Discord "Pinit" app writes both TODO and Tag composites, and can display lists of TODOs with `/todos` command

-The TODO app was built on Next.js and uses the TODO composite including Tasks + Messages
+The TODO app was built on Next.js to read and write the TODO composite including Tasks + Messages

-The Tag app was based on the Notes example app and uses the Tag composite including Tags + Messages
+The Tag app was based on the Notes example app and displays the Tag composite including Tags + Messages

-The Analytics app was built on Next.js, and gathers data about all models written by all DIDs
+The Analytics app was built on Next.js, and gathers data about all models and data sources

 ### Next steps